Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 Cold, heartless politicians have overtaken society.
 Human rights are legally violated.
 Or maybe humanity’s reliance on technology has created an inescapably numbed future.
 Whatever the specifics, the joys of the past have been stripped from daily life, and the future looks bleak.
 Welcome to dystopia!
 Dystopian fiction asks readers to imagine a world in which political structures have gone sideways.
 It’s speculative and scary yet realistic enough to ask the reader, “Could this happen?”

 Erotic fiction falls under the broader genre of romance fiction, but don’t confuse these books for traditional romance novels or rom-coms.
 These books stand apart for their mature themes, provocative banter and steamy sex scenes.
 The erotic book genre could technically include explicit nonfiction too, but most fans of modern erotic romance reach for books with some character development and plot twists.
-While their subcategory is up for debate, many Colleen Hoover books like It Ends With Us, have been dubbed “spicy” by #BookTok fans.
+While their subcategory is up for debate, many Colleen Hoover books have been dubbed “spicy” by BookTok fans.
 But probably the most recognizable erotica novel is none other than Fifty Shades of Grey.

 According to the Massachusetts College for Liberal Arts, the fairy-tale genre includes magical stories, “usually originating in folklore.”
 Themes include heroism, coming of age and resourcefulness.
 Often, the hero or heroine ascends from rags to riches or obscurity to fame.
 Though most well-known fairy tales in the United States have European roots, the fairy-tale genre spans continents and cultures.

 Fantasy has long been a popular book genre for readers who crave total escapism.
-From sword fights to sorcery and dragons to dire wolves, fantasy stories take readers on a journey that illuminates real-world lessons and truths through an entirely speculative setting.
-Within this sprawling category, you’ll find subgenres like high fantasy (think Lord of the Rings), portal fantasy (like The Lion, the Witch and the Wardrobe), urban fantasy (like American Gods) and more.
+From sword fights to sorcery and dragons to dire wolves, fantasy stories take readers on journeys that illuminate real-world lessons and truths through entirely speculative settings.
+Within this sprawling category, you’ll find subgenres like high fantasy (think Lord of the Rings), portal fantasy (like The Lion, the Witch and the Wardrobe), urban fantasy (like The Dresden Files series) and more.

 Nope, graphic novels aren’t the same as comic books.
 While these stories are told in a comic-strip format, they’re longer and cover a wider range of book genres than comic books do.
 Stellar graphic novels include the same essential elements as any good read: dynamic characters, rising and falling action, and a compelling plot.
 And don’t let anyone tell you they’re not “real” books—Art Spiegelman’s graphic novel Maus, a story about the Holocaust, even won the Pulitzer Prize.

 While historical fiction is constrained by time, the books are hardly stifled by the genre’s bounds.
 Bestselling historical fiction novels span time and place: Madeline Miller’s The Song of Achilles sets up in ancient Greece.
+Kristin Hannah’s The Women zooms in on the Vietnam War.
 Yaa Gyasi’s Homegoing transports readers to 18th-century West Africa.
 And E.L.
 Doctorow’s Ragtime brings 20th-century New York City to life.
 Some historical fiction books are also romances.
 Others are thrillers or mysteries.
 What defines the genre is that the story uses real places and events as settings and plot points in a fictional story.

 It’s common for readers to falsely equate literary fiction with the term literature.
 But literature includes any and all writing.
 Literary fiction, on the other hand, includes novels with a heavy emphasis on character development rather than a fast-paced plot.
 These books often exhibit a distinct writing style and strong social themes, such as grief, friendship and second chances.
 Not sure if a book qualifies as literary fiction?
 Look for a badge of honor; literary fiction titles are often award winners.